thephpleague/oauth2-facebook/README.md

 ### Long-lived Access Tokens

-Facebook will allow you to extend the lifetime of an access token by [exchanging a short-lives access token with a long-lived access token](https://developers.facebook.com/docs/facebook-login/access-tokens#extending).
+Facebook will allow you to extend the lifetime of an access token by [exchanging a short-lived access token with a long-lived access token](https://developers.facebook.com/docs/facebook-login/access-tokens#extending).

 Once you obtain a short-lived (default) access token, you can exchange it for a long-lived one.